Skip To Main Content

 Michael Rovetto

-Rovetto is responsible for countless feature stories and recaps on the website, and many of his pieces have garnered national attention, being picked up by the NCAA, Big Ten and others.
-He was nominated for six 2024-25 College Sports Communicators (CSC) Fred Stabley Sr. writing awards, including one District 2 winner and five runner-up nominations.
+Rovetto joined Maryland Athletics as a Staff Writer in January 2024, where he was responsible for writing, editing, developing, managing, and publishing daily content on umterps.com.
+His work has earned national recognition, with stories picked up by the NCAA, Big Ten, and others.
+He received six 2024-25 College Sports Communicators (CSC) Fred Stabley Sr. writing award nominations, including one District 2 winner and five runner-up honors.

-The Maryland alum also worked with the campus publication Terrapin Sports Central from November 2022 to December 2023, covering Maryland men's basketball and football.
-In the classroom, he contributed to several projects published by the Capital News Service, including their Youth Tackle Football project in conjunction with the Shirley Povich Center for Sports Journalism and Howard Center for Investigative Journalism.
+As a student, he worked with Terrapin Sports Central.
+He contributed to projects published by Capital News Service, including Lethal Restraint, a police use-of-force investigation named a finalist for the 2025 Pulitzer Prize in investigative reporting, and the Youth Tackle Football project, in conjunction with the Shirley Povich Center for Sports Journalism and the Howard Center for Investigative Journalism.